 - Finance (voice authentication systems)

-- Education (lecture transcription and accessibility tools)
+- Education (lecture transcription tools)

 Laws and Policies Affecting Speech Recognition